Mother’s Day, Again. 2026

 This is what I’ve learned about the heart and the mother and child’s bond:

 When two people are near one another, their hearts’ electromagnetic fields synchronize.
 This synchronization is like a support system, one heart learning to beat with the other.
 The first begins in utero, when the mother’s and baby’s hearts synchronize.
 When you’re away from that person, your heart goes through a period where it has to focus on beating without the other heart, and it takes some time for your heart to get back to beating on its own in a normal fashion.
-This is the feeling of heartache or missing the person.
+This is the feeling of heartache or of missing someone.
 It is real.

 As two people who have spent so much time together, our hearts sigh with relief when we are together, Mom, because we are so familiar with each other.
 So, when I say I love you from the bottom of my heart, I really, really mean it.
 I love you so much, Mom.
 Emery”

-You were right, my darling girl, the feeling of heartache is real.
+You were right, my darling girl; the feeling of heartache is real.
 I wonder how much time it will be before my broken heart goes back to beating in the way it beat before January 4th at 11:38, if that will ever happen.

 I’ve often spoken of the umbilical cord when writing about mothering, or the metaphorical cord after the physical one has been cut.
-I’ve referenced my umbilical cord stretching itself to three different parts of the country, where my three children lived.
+I’ve referenced my umbilical cord stretching itself to three different parts of the country, where my three children live.
 I don’t know how far Emery’s cord stretches now, but I know it’s still there.
 I can feel its tug when I see Muna’s big brown eyes and soft curls, so much like her Mama, or when Arlo leaned in at our birthday dinner, wanting me to tell him stories about his Mama.
-I will tell him all the stories I can remember, and story by story, word by word, he and Muna will have the tools to paint a picture of their Mama when she was a child.
-I feel the cord wrapping itself around my own heart, which is no longer intact, yet, the connections continue —a red-tailed hawk circling overhead, a quarter found on the floor next to my bed with 1990 on it, and a framed photo also near my bed that randomly fell over yesterday.
+I will tell him all the stories I can remember, and story by story, word by word, so he and Muna will have the tools to paint a picture of their Mama when she was their age.
+I feel the cord wrapping itself around my own heart, which is no longer intact, yet the connections continue —a red-tailed hawk circling overhead, a quarter found on the floor next to my bed with 1990 on it, and a framed photo also near my bed that randomly fell over yesterday.
 Connections are different, but present.

-I used to tell my kids that I would stand before a moving train if I had to to protect them.
+I used to tell my kids that I would stand before a moving train if I had to protect them.
 I spoke metaphorically, but the deeper I got into motherhood, the less metaphorical that statement became.
 I’m sorry I couldn’t stop that train on Jan 4th, Emery.
 I couldn’t even find the tracks, and as a mother, not being able to come to your rescue has been so painful that I sometimes struggle to find my breath.

 My Mother’s Day post in 2017 was dedicated to Emery as she had just given birth to her son, Arlo, four days earlier, ironically, on my firstborn, Thomas’s, birthday.